National, State & TUDA NAEP Overview

 - TUDA NAEP tests public school students in 21 large urban districts throughout the United States in grades 4 and 8.
 Duval, Hillsborough, and Miami-Dade counties are Florida's TUDAs.

-- Each student takes only a portion of the assessment of one subject - results are then assembled to form projected national, state, and TUDA results.
+- Each student takes only a portion of the assessment in one subject - results are then assembled to form projected national, state, and TUDA results.
 No results are generated for schools, classes, or individual students.

 Special Studies are administered according to the assessment schedule set by the National Assessment Governing Board (NAGB).
 Ongoing projects include the High School Transcript Study, a Technology-Based Assessment Project designed to explore the use of technology, especially the use of the computer as a tool to enhance the quality and efficiency of educational assessments, and the Long-Term Trend NAEP assessments that are designed to provide information on the changes in the basic achievement of students in mathematics and reading from the early 1970s to the present.
 They are administered nationally and report on student performance at ages 9, 13, and 17.